-Yatra Online, Aramco Asia Join Hands to Address Regional Travel Demand
+Yatra Online, Aramco Asia join hands to address regional travel demand

+~ Ensuring convenient travel booking, hotels, and other ancillary services for Aramco employees across Asia

-GURUGRAM, India and NEW YORK, Nov.
-28, 2023 /PRNewswire/ -- Yatra Online, Inc. (NASDAQ: YTRA), operating through its Indian subsidiary, Yatra Online Limited, has formally announced a strategic partnership with Aramco Asia India, a wholly owned subsidiary of the global energy leader Aramco.
-This collaboration aims to enrich Aramco Asia's corporate travel management with a focus on tailored service, cost-effectiveness, and cutting-edge technology.
+NEW DELHI, Nov.
+29, 2023 /PRNewswire/ -- Yatra Online, Inc. (NASDAQ: YTRA), operating through its Indian subsidiary, Yatra Online Limited, has formally announced a strategic partnership with Aramco Asia India, a wholly owned subsidiary of Aramco, to improve corporate travel management.

-As the largest corporate travel service provider and the third-largest online travel company in India, Yatra will cater to Aramco Asia's comprehensive travel requirements by simplifying the booking process and expanding travel choices.
-This move aligns with Aramco Asia's specific travel preferences and demonstrates Yatra's pledge to exemplary service.
+As the largest corporate travel service provider and the third-largest online travel company in India, Yatra will cater to Aramco Asia's varied needs with easy booking and greater travel options.
+The association is grounded in Aramco Asia's distinct preferences and underscores Yatra's commitment to providing outstanding service, cost efficiency, and state-of-the-art technology.

-Speaking on the partnership, Sabina Chopra, COO-Corporate Travel and Head - Industry Relations, Yatra Online Limited expressed enthusiasm about the new alliance, "We're delighted to welcome Aramco Asia as a valued client and partner.
-This partnership marks a significant milestone for us, and we're excited to offer Aramco Asia our premier travel management services through our 'Yatra for Business' platform.
-Our quick customer onboarding and advanced technology reaffirm our dominance in the corporate travel domain.
-We are devoted to furnishing Aramco Asia with cost-effective and operationally efficient travel solutions."
+Speaking on the partnership, Sabina Chopra, COO-Corporate Travel and Head - Industry Relations, Yatra Online Limited said, "We're thrilled to welcome Aramco Asia as a valued client and partner.
+This partnership is a big step for us, and we're excited to offer Aramco Asia our top-notch travel management services.
+With our 'Yatra for Business' platform's advanced technology and our quick customer onboarding, we've solidified our leadership in corporate travel.
+We're committed to providing Aramco Asia with excellent travel experiences, saving costs, and making their operations even more efficient."

-Echoing this sentiment, Mohammed Al-Herbish, Aramco Asia India Managing Director, noted, "This strategic partnership will provide Aramco Asia with the opportunity to avail the efficient and reliable travel services of Yatra Online.
+Mohammed Al-Herbish, Aramco Asia India Managing Director, said, "This strategic partnership will provide Aramco Asia with the opportunity to avail the efficient and reliable travel services of Yatra Online.
 The collaboration reflects our commitment to delivering a seamless and enhanced travel experience for our employees across Asia."

+Moreover, Yatra Online, Inc. is geared to provide Aramco Asia with a high-touch travel management experience.
+The partnership emphasizes its dedication to understanding and meeting Aramco Asia's unique travel needs, ensuring a smooth and enjoyable journey for its employees.
+This user-friendly platform will enable Aramco Asia employees to conveniently book flights, hotels, trains, and other ancillary services.

-The partnership is set to deliver a comprehensive, high-touch travel management experience to Aramco Asia, aligning with the company's specific travel needs.
-Yatra's user-friendly platform will facilitate effortless bookings for flights, hotels, trains, and other ancillary services, for Aramco Asia's personnel.
-This integrated travel solution extends to Aramco Asia's subsidiaries in key Asian and Oceanic markets, including India, Japan, Korea, Singapore, and Australia.
-With Yatra's global reach and technological prowess, the partnership is poised to optimize travel logistics and elevate the overall travel experience for Aramco Asia's employees.
+It is expected to provide comprehensive travel solutions to subsidiary offices in India, Japan, Korea, Singapore, and Australia.
+With its industry-leading expertise, global network, and advanced technology, the agency will help optimize Aramco Asia's travel logistics and improve the travel experience for its employees.

 About Yatra Online, Inc.